liubin06/BCL/image/README.md

 **true principle**.

 A unlabeled data of true negative (negative) should be pushed apart from the anchor, leading to the **hard principle**.

-Starting from the above intuition, we design BCL that still uses random samples from the unlabeled data, while correcting the resulting bias with importance weights.
+Starting from the above intuition, we design BCL that still uses random samples from the **unlabeled data**, while correcting the resulting bias with importance weights.

 ## Flags: